JAQuent/memoryROC/README.md

 ```

     ## $recollection
-    ## [1] 0.4895456
+    ## [1] 0.4895553
     ##
     ## $familiarity
-    ## [1] 0.9709508
+    ## [1] 0.9709366

 rememberKnow
 ------------

 This function allows to estimate recollection and familiarity using Remember/Know procedure.
-In this procedure, recollection is given by the probability that an old/studied item were given a remember response, while familiarity is given by the probility that an old/studied item were given a know response divived by the probility that an old/studied item were not given a remember response. \[ recollection = P(remember) \] \[ familiarity = P(know)/(1 -P(remember)) \]
+In this procedure, recollection is given by the probability that an old/studied item were given a remember response, while familiarity is given by the probility that an old/studied item were given a know response divived by the probability that an old/studied item were not given a remember response. \[ recollection = P(remember) \] \[ familiarity = P(know)/(1 -P(remember)) \]

 ### Example usage: